-Silvia stayed with friends in Jamaica, towards the end of 1938.
+Silvia stayed with friends in Jamaica, in December 1938.
 Her dream was to travel on to Bali, having read a book called The Lost Paradise, but it was too far away and too expensive to get there.
 A friend in Jamaica, called Susan, agreed to travel to Los Angeles with Silvia, from where she could then make her own way on to Bali.

 Together they set off for LA, via Panama.
 For some reason they spent ‘several weeks’ in Panama but there is no indication as to how or why.
 Eventually they boarded a Japanese ship, the ‘Santos Maru’ on which Silvia is listed as an ‘artist, widow’.
 She notes that the Japanese sailors have sylph-like figures but are difficult to draw after drawing negroes (sic).
 They both found the Captain and crew difficult and felt the British were persona non grata, whereas the Pacific Ocean was pussy-calm and wrinkled, like curdled milk.